Kubessandra/react-google-calendar-api/exemple-app/README.md

 cd ./exemple-app && yarn link react-google-calendar-api
 ```

-Complete the .env file with your credentials.
+Create a .env file with your credentials.
+You have an exemple in the `.env.example`

-Start the exemple:
+Start the example:
 `yarn start`